Kloub, Lina

 Her teaching and mentoring philosophy centers on creating inclusive, collaborative, and supportive learning environments where students can thrive both academically and professionally.
 She has been recognized with the 2025 AAUP Teaching Excellence: Early Career Award and the Belonging and Advocacy Educator Award from the Vergnano Institute for Impact, reflecting her dedication to innovation in engineering education.

-Honor thesis supervisor: 2025-2026: work closely with the honor students and serve as a scholarly guide throughout the development, implementation, and conclusion of their honor thesis project.
+• Honor thesis supervisor: work with honor students and serve as a scholarly guide throughout the development, implementation, and conclusion of their honor thesis project.

-• Alejandro Reilly – Fall 2025: Technical Debt Amplified by AI: Real-World Case Studies and Strategies for Mitigation - 2026 ASEE-NE Conference Under review
+• Technical Debt Amplified by AI: Real-World Case Studies and Strategies for Mitigation.
+Student Alejandro Reilly

-• Samuel Chichester – Spring 2026: Evaluating the Effects of AI-Driven Interfaces on User Experience
+• Evaluating the Effects of AI-Driven Interfaces on User Experience.
+Student Samuel Chichester

 Research advisor: Supervised undergraduate research projects, fostering publication and career development opportunities.